Student Academic Services

 - We will strive to combine the “heart “of our calling to educate with the “head” of knowledge that must meet standards and criteria.

-Students with a 504 plan or an existing IEP will be placed within the PCA SAS program once we determine our ability to serve them and they are officially accepted.
-Students lacking an assessment can be assessed on the PCA campus by an NILD therapist or through Federal Way Public Schools.
+Students with a 504 plan or an existing IEP will be placed in the PCA SAS program once we determine our ability to serve them and they are officially accepted.
+Students lacking an assessment may be assessed through Federal Way Public Schools.
 An Assessment and Education Plan will be determined by the staff of PCA.

 SAS Eligible Student

-Any student observed and assessed to have learning modalities and needs not met by the regular academic methods utilized in the school.
+Any student observed and assessed to have learning needs not met by the regular academic methods utilized in the school.

 Adjustments made in methods, quantity of work, testing conditions, seating arrangement, etc… and tutoring, that allow a student to meet the curricular learning objectives.

-Reasons Why an Assessment and Education Plan Would Be Considered:
+An Assessment and Education Plan Will Be Considered: